EdIzaguirre/plant-object-detection/README.md

 This can be done in lieu of manually copying the values from the output of the stack creation in AWS.

 ### 4) Download Kaggle data and upload to S3 bucket
-Change directories out of `mf_configure/` folder.
-Then run the following:
+Now run the following.
 ```
 cd ..
 python download_and_upload.py
 ```
-This will programatically download the data from Kaggle using your username and credentials and upload them to your S3 bucket.
+This will change directories out of the `mf_configure/` folder and programatically download the data from Kaggle using your username and credentials.
+It will then upload the data to your S3 bucket.

 There should be a success message if the data has been successfully uploaded.

 ### 5) Run the flow!
 At this point you should decide if you want to run the training step of the flow locally, on a provisioned CPU in AWS, or a provisioned GPU in AWS.
 This will involve commenting out decorators.
 The following decorators are located above the `train_model` step: